 - Renewable Hydrogen Fuel Cell Collaborative: Work in collaboration with Cleveland State University, SARTA and Ohio Fuel Cell Corridor to develop strategies that enable deployment of technology neutral zero-emission buses.

-- Midwest Bus Working Group: Operate working group aimed at growing the clean bus industry by identifying needs and sharing best practices and lessons learned, regional challenges (i.e. cold climate, infrastructure, funding), new vehicle specifications, requirements and offerings.
+- Midwest Bus Working Group: Working group aimed at growing the clean bus industry by identifying needs and sharing best practices and lessons learned, regional challenges (i.e. cold climate, infrastructure, funding), new vehicle specifications, requirements and offerings.
+For more information contact the CALSTART Midwest Regional Office.

 WESTERN REGIONAL OFFICES